WVNCC | West Virginia Northern Community College

 Auditing a Course

-Registration for Audit of courses, that is , taking credit courses without evaluation and credit, must be specifically noted at the time of registration.
-You should also inform the instructor of your registration for audit purposes only.
-You are not permitted to change your registration from audit to credit or credit to audit after the first two weeks of the semester or a comparable period in short-term classes.
-Contact the Campus Service Center for assistance in changing your registration status.
+Auditing a course, that is , taking credit courses without evaluation and credit, must be specifically noted at the time of registration.
+You must complete an Audit Course Request Form and submit the form to the Service Center.
+You must also inform the instructor of your registration for audit purposes only.
+You are not permitted to change your registration from audit to credit or credit to audit after the second week of the semester or a comparable period in short-term classes.
+Contact the Service Center for assistance in changing your registration status to audit.
 Audited courses do not count toward graduation and cannot be paid by Title IV financial aid funds.

 Late Registration begins on the first day of classes and a late fee is charged (see: schedule-of-tuition).
 Registration after the first week of classes in a regular semester course or other date established for classes offered during a shorter period, can only be completed with the permission of the course instructor.